 The first file system to be used in a Microsoft operating system was the FAT system, which uses a file allocation table.
-This table is actually an index that creates a list of disk contents to record the location of files on the disk.
-Since the blocks that make up a file are not always stored contiguously on the disk (a phenomenon called fragmentation), the allocation table allows the structure of the file system to be maintained by creating links to the blocks that make up the file.
+This table is an index that creates a list of disk contents to record the location of files on the disk.
+Since the blocks that make up a file are not always stored contiguously on the disk (a phenomenon called fragmentation), the allocation table allows the file system's structure to be maintained by creating links to the blocks that make up the file.

-Cluster addresses can not be bigger than 16 bits.
-The maximum number of clusters that can be referenced with the FAT system is therefore 216, (65536) clusters.
+Cluster addresses can not be more significant than 16 bits.
+The maximum number of clusters that can be referenced with the FAT system is, therefore 216, (65536) clusters.
 Since a cluster consists of a fixed number (4,8,16,32, ...) of sectors of 512 contiguous bytes, the maximum size of FAT partition can be determined by multiplying the number of clusters by the size of a cluster.
-With 32Kb clusters, the maximum size of a FAT partition is therefore 2GB.
+With 32Kb clusters, the maximum size of a FAT partition is, therefore 2GB.

-The File Allocation Table is a list of digital values that describes the allocation of the clusters of a partition.
-In other words, the state of each cluster of the partition in which it is located.
-In fact, each cell of the allocation table corresponds to a cluster.
+The File Allocation Table lists digital values describing allocating a partition's clusters.
+In other words, the state of each cluster of the partition it is located.
+Each cell of the allocation table corresponds to a cluster.

-The first two entries store information about the table itself, while the following entries reference the clusters.
+The first two entries store information about the table, while the following entries reference the clusters.
 Certain entries may contain values indicating the state of the specific cluster.

-For example, the value 0000 indicates that the cluster is not used, FFF7 marks a bad cluster (so that it will not be used) and values between FFF8 and FFFF specify that the cluster contains the end of a file.
-Each partition actually contains two copies of the table stored contiguously on the disk, so that it can be recovered if the first copy becomes corrupted.
+For example, the value 0000 indicates that the cluster is not used, FFF7 marks a bad cluster (so that it will not be used), and values between FFF8 and FFFF specify that the cluster contains the end of a file.
+Each partition contains two copies of the table stored contiguously on the disk so that it can be recovered if the first copy becomes corrupted.

 Although VFAT was a clever system, it did not address the limitations of FAT16.
 As a result, a new file system (and not just better FAT management as was the case with VFAT) appeared with Windows 95 OSR2.
 This file system, called FAT32 uses 32-bit values for the FAT entries.
-In fact, only 28 bits are used, as 4 bits are reserved for future use.
+Only 28 bits are used, as 4 bits are reserved for future use.

 With the appearance of the FAT32 file system, the maximum number of clusters per partition went increased from 65535 to 268,435,455 (228-1).
 FAT32 thus allows much bigger partitions (up to 8 Terabytes).
 Although the maximum theoretical size of a FAT32 partition is 8 TB, Microsoft has voluntarily limited it to 32 GB on Windows 9x systems to promote NTFS.

-Since a FAT32 partition can contain many more clusters than a FAT16 partition, it is possible to reduce significantly the size of the clusters and thereby also limit wasted disk space.
-For example, with a 2GB partition, it is possible to use 4KB clusters with the FAT32 system (instead of 32KB clusters with FAT16), which reduces the wasted space by a factor of 8.
+Since a FAT32 partition can contain many more clusters than a FAT16 partition, it is possible to significantly reduce the size of the clusters and thereby limit wasted disk space.
+For example, with a 2GB partition, it is possible to use 4KB clusters with the FAT32 system (instead of 32KB clusters with FAT16), which reduces the wasted space by 8.